-Paint has a matte finish that’s durable and mildew resistant.
-Available in a gorgeous range of warm colors.
-Provides quality coverage with one coat.
-Dries smooth even on textured walls.
-Adheres well to surfaces such as coated or uncoated wood, drywall, masonry and cured plaster.
+Product has a matte finish that’s durable and mildew-resistant.
+Available in a range of warm colors that provide coverage with 1 coat that dries smooth even on textured walls.
+Adheres well to coated or uncoated wood, drywall, masonry, and cured plaster.

-Some complaints that the paint colors don't perfectly match the online swatches.
+Some complaints that the actual colors don't perfectly match the online swatches.

-But before you raise your paint brush to the wall, you need to buy paint.
-And while narrowing down the thousands of color choices to one that you truly love tends to be the most difficult part of the task, there are a few other things to know about choosing interior paint.
+Before you raise your paintbrush to the wall, though, you need to choose paint.
+Narrowing down the thousands of color choices to one that you truly love tends to be the most difficult part of the task, but there are a few other things to know about choosing interior paint.

 There are two basic formulas for interior paints: water-based and oil-based.